rareyman/tailwindcss-parcel-starter/README.md

-# tailwindcss-parcel-starter v0.2
+# tailwindcss-parcel-starter v0.2.5
-A simple TailwindCSS starter package using Parcel. (updates coming soon)
+A simple TailwindCSS starter package using Parcel.